Is your workplace toxic?

 4. There’s Narcissism-Fueled Competition in the Air

 Project managers who want to motivate their team often use a healthy sense of competition to enhance productivity.
 They do this by simply recognizing the good work of their employees.
 This creates a sense of urgency for others and helps everyone grow.
 Competition between employees based on narcissism isn’t healthy and can breed negative feelings.

-The Fix: Narcissism isn’t productive, and can hurt the morale of others.
-You may need to modify the behavior, or even cut ties if that isn’t successful.
+Narcissism isn’t productive and can hurt the morale of others.
+You may need to modify the behaviour, or even cut ties if that isn’t successful.

 One of the most significant signs of a toxic workplace is a high turnover rate.
 If your employees are jumping ship left and right, it’s probably not about them.
 There will always be individuals that seek new opportunities.
 If your team is leaving en masse, it’s time to think about how your organization’s culture and environment might be a factor in the exodus.

 You may not be able to keep some from leaving, but you can learn from them.
 Conduct exit interviews and invite them, to be frank.
 Let them know this is only to make the workplace healthier, and will not affect how you speak of them in the future.
 Then, get ready to make some changes for a healthier environment.